-The Burning of Zozobra celebrates its 98th anniversary as unique cultural festival held in downtown Santa Fe.
+The Burning of Zozobra celebrates its 101st anniversary as a unique cultural festival held in downtown Santa Fe.
 Zozobra, a 50-foot high marionette, is stuffed with shredded paper on which is written the community's past year of worries and gloom.
 He is set aflame in a highly choreographed pageant amid fireworks and cheers and chants from the thousands of spectators who fill Fort Marcy Ball Park.
 Fireworks color the night sky as the gloom and doom of the crowd goes up in smoke.
 This event traditionally marks the kickoff to the Fiestas de Santa Fe.
+Get your tickets today!

 If there’s one tradition that captures the spirit of historic and enduring Santa Fe, it’s the annual celebration, Fiestas de Santa Fe, originating in 1712 to commemorate a shift in the cultural composition of The City Different.
 This event is the longest continuously running celebration in the US!
 With parades, dancing, concerts, art markets, and the Burning of Zozobra, Fiestas de Santa Fe is a feast for all the senses.